lndgalante/prettier-rator/readme.md

 I saw an early and big adoption and wanted to make it more accessible and easy to use

 ### Usage
+Clone or download the repo and run the following command on your terminal
 ```bash
 npm install && npm start
 ```